Ro0t-set/Ro0t-set/README.md

 ```
 $ whoami

-> Passionate Computer Science student dedicated to the pursuit of clean and elegant
+> Passionate Computer Science Engineer dedicated to the pursuit of clean and elegant
 code as a cornerstone of software craftsmanship.

 Specializing in distributed systems and microservices, I view coding not just